mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 It should be noted that making pointer null after delete hides the double-delete problem explained in the previous section.
 And it has no effect on other pointers pointing to the same deleted memory.
-Some people don't like this convention read <a href="https://stackoverflow.com/questions/4190703/is-it-safe-to-delete-a-null-pointer">here</a>. <br/>
+Some people don't like this convention read <a href="https://stackoverflow.com/questions/4190703/is-it-safe-to-delete-a-null-pointer">here</a>.

-<h2>Memory leak</h2>
+## Memory leak

 There is no memory management system for raw pointers.
-Therefore, not deleting the allocated memory of pointer explicitly causes memory leak:<br/>
+Therefore, not deleting the allocated memory of pointer explicitly causes memory leak: